KS1 & 2 National Curriculum September 2014

 As well as studying other countries and localities, much of the children’s learning in Geography is based on direct experience, practical activities and fieldwork in the locality of the school.
 There is also the opportunity for children to work on geographical themes including the weather and the environment.

-ICT is concerned with using computer systems and software packages to analyse, process and present information, and to model, measure and control external events.
+Computing is concerned with using computer systems and software packages to analyse, process and present information, and to model, measure and control external events.

 Interactive Whiteboards are also in the classrooms are used to enhance teaching and learning across the curriculum.